MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/remove-views.md

 ---
-title: "Delete or deactivate a model-driven app view in Power Apps"
+title: "Delete or turn off a model-driven app view in Power Apps"
 description: "Learn how to delete or deactivate a view" ms.custom: "" ms.date: 10/08/2024